sequentialread/pow-captcha/README.md

 Set this property to one of the challenge strings returned by `GetChallenges`.
 It must be unique, each challenge can only be used once.

-⚠️ **NOTE** that the element with the 3 `pow-botdeterrent-xyz` data properties **MUST** be placed **inside a form element**.
+⚠️ **NOTE** that the element with the 3 `pow-bot-deterrent-xyz` data properties **MUST** be placed **inside a form element**.
 This is required, to allow the  bot deterrent to know which input elements it needs to trigger on.
 We only want it to trigger when the user actually intends to submit the form; otherwise we are wasting a lot of their CPU cycles for no reason!

 #### `data-pow-bot-deterrent-callback`